Nu Skin Enterprises (NYSE:NUS) Releases FY 2022 Earnings Guidance

 Nu Skin Enterprises Announces Dividend

-In other Nu Skin Enterprises news, Director Andrew D. Lipman sold 1,000 shares of the company’s stock in a transaction dated Monday, August 22nd.
-The shares were sold at an average price of $45.01, for a total transaction of $45,010.00.
-Following the transaction, the director now directly owns 70,393 shares in the company, valued at approximately $3,168,388.93.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-In related news, Director Andrew D. Lipman sold 1,000 shares of the stock in a transaction that occurred on Monday, August 22nd.
-The shares were sold at an average price of $45.01, for a total value of $45,010.00.
-Following the sale, the director now directly owns 70,393 shares in the company, valued at approximately $3,168,388.93.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CAO James D. Thomas sold 1,602 shares of the stock in a transaction that occurred on Wednesday, September 7th.
-The shares were sold at an average price of $39.19, for a total transaction of $62,782.38.
-Following the completion of the sale, the chief accounting officer now owns 12,722 shares in the company, valued at $498,575.18.
+In other Nu Skin Enterprises news, CEO Ryan S. Napierski sold 25,000 shares of Nu Skin Enterprises stock in a transaction dated Thursday, August 25th.
+The stock was sold at an average price of $42.99, for a total transaction of $1,074,750.00.
+Following the transaction, the chief executive officer now owns 122,683 shares of the company’s stock, valued at approximately $5,274,142.17.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other Nu Skin Enterprises news, Director Andrew D. Lipman sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, August 22nd.
+The stock was sold at an average price of $45.01, for a total transaction of $45,010.00.
+Following the completion of the sale, the director now owns 70,393 shares of the company’s stock, valued at $3,168,388.93.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Ryan S. Napierski sold 25,000 shares of the company’s stock in a transaction that occurred on Thursday, August 25th.
+The stock was sold at an average price of $42.99, for a total value of $1,074,750.00.
+Following the sale, the chief executive officer now directly owns 122,683 shares of the company’s stock, valued at approximately $5,274,142.17.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 29,602 shares of company stock worth $1,255,132.
+In the last quarter, insiders have sold 29,602 shares of company stock worth $1,255,132.
 Company insiders own 2.80% of the company’s stock.

 Nu Skin Enterprises Company Profile